 The series, like with these types of shows, focused mainly on the vehicles and characters from the toy line.
-More characters were introduced as the line expanded.
+More characters were introduced, both from M.A.S.K. and V.E.N.O.M., as the line expanded.
 There is a storyline difference in the mini comic books which came with each toy.
-In the comics, Miles Mayhem knew the identity of Matt Trakker and had originally helped start the M.A.S.K. team but betrayed him later by killing Matt's younger brother Andy
+In the comics, Miles Mayhem knew the identity of Matt Trakker and had originally helped start the M.A.S.K. team but betrayed him later by killing Matt's younger brother Andy.

-Besides the cartoon and toys, there were also various merchandising products like sticker books and comics to capitalize on the success of the show, as well as a DC Comics
+Besides the cartoon and toys, there were also various merchandising products like sticker books, coloring books and party goods to capitalize on the success of the show, as well as a Comic-Book Adaptation from DC Comics.

 - Scott Trakker: The adopted son of Matt Trakker, who raised him alone.
 He has great mechanical skills and is always upgrading his robot sidekick T-Bob with some new function.